 A trend in recent years that has been the cause of much debate has been the issue of cloud repatriation.
 In a 2020 report by IDC, 85% of organizations indicated that they were currently repatriating workloads from the cloud.
-At the same time, public cloud spend is rising, and “cloud-first” advocates have argued that repatriation data is flawed.
+At the same time, public cloud spending is rising, and “cloud-first” advocates have argued that repatriation data is flawed.

 Part of the issue driving the debate is that the public cloud is still a relatively immature industry.
 The initial advantages of moving to the cloud, including scalable and on-demand workloads, are significant and well documented, but the long-term impact on operations and cost has not been evaluated thoroughly.
 However, a recent detailed and well-researched report by the venture capital firm Andreessen Horowitz (AH) evaluated the financial impact of mature cloud operations on a company’s bottom line.
 The findings were clear: public cloud utilization is eating profit margins.